foliagecp/sdk/docs/how_to_write_an_application.md

 # How to write an application

-Do the following steps to write your own application:
-1. Define objects the designed application is working with
+1. **Define Objects:** Begin by clearly defining the objects with which your application will work.

-2. Put objects in the graph database
+2. **Populate the Graph Database:**
-    - Create directly via the designed application (for e.g. once at the bootstrap)
+   - You can create these objects directly within your designed application, for example, during the bootstrap phase.
-    - Import via another foliage application (adapter)
+   - Alternatively, you can import objects from another Foliage application using an adapter.

+3. **Develop Foliage Stateful Functions:**
-3. Create all foliage stateful functions the designed application consists from
+   - Create all the stateful functions that will form the core of your application.

-4. Organize them through the asynchronous calls (signals) handled by NATS in a the desired way
+4. **Implement Asynchronous Communication:**
+   - Organize these functions to communicate asynchronously using signals, which are handled by NATS in your preferred manner.
-    - Use statefun's context to store data between the calls
+   - Utilize Foliage Statefun's context to store data between these calls.
-    - Use object's context
+   - Also, consider using an object's context for managing relevant information.

 ## Example of a test application for json template based WebUI

 https://github.com/foliagecp/foliage-nats-test-statefun/blob/fix/ui-stub/ui_client.go